 The Arts not only enrich our lives but are critical to an understanding of global cultures and the common themes that unite societies.
 We recognize that arts are a medium of inquiry and provide opportunities for learning, communication and expression.
 Learning about and through arts is fundamental to the development of the whole child, promoting creativity, critical thinking, problem-solving skills and social interactions.

 Boththe Preschool and Elementary classes have regular assemblies, where the students share their learning and perform.
-Parents are welcome to join and participate in assemblies.

 Visual Arts are a powerful mode of communication through which students explore and construct a sense of self and develop an understanding of the world around them.
 Visual Arts provide students with a wide range of opportunities and means to respond to their experiences and engage with historical, social and cultural perspectives through a variety of media and technologies.